cosmos/ibc/spec/core/ics-026-routing-module/UPGRADES.md

 The `onChanUpgradeAck` callback may also perform custom ACK logic.

-After `onChanUpgradeAck` returns successfully, the application upgrade is complete on this end so any auxilliary data stored for the purposes of recovery is no longer needed and may be deleted.
+After `onChanUpgradeAck` returns successfully, the application upgrade is complete on this end so any auxiliary data stored for the purposes of recovery is no longer needed and may be deleted.

 If the callback returns successfully, the application MUST have its state fully migrated to start processing packet data according to the new application parameters.